Dr Alexandra Dent, BSc.Hons., Dip.Psych., MPhil Psych., D.Clin Psych

 EMDR Europe Accredited Child & Adolescent and Adult Consultant/Clinical Supervisor

-Dr Alexandra Dent is the Company Director of Alexandra Dent Psychological Services Ltd. She is an experienced Registered and Chartered Clinical Psychologist with clinics based in Melton Mowbray and Stamford towns, working with children and adolescents, adults and families across the East Midlands (Leicestershire, Rutland and Lincolnshire).
+Dr Alexandra Dent is the Company Director of Alexandra Dent Psychological Services Ltd. She is an experienced Registered and Chartered Clinical Psychologist with clinics based in Oakham and Stamford towns, working with children and adolescents, adults and families across the East Midlands (Leicestershire, Rutland and Lincolnshire).
+Alexandra also offers online sessions which are just as effective as 'in person' sessions.

 She has a non-judgmental, compassionate and empathic manner which encourages the development of strong and effective therapeutic relationships, allowing individuals to explore the nature of the difficulties they are experiencing.